mosaicml/examples/examples/inference-deployments/mpt/README.md

 To deploy, simply run `mcli deploy -f mpt_7b_instruct.yaml --cluster <your_cluster>`.

+Run `mcli get deployments` on the command line or, using the Python SDK, `mcli.get_inference_deployments()` to get the name of your deployment.

 Once deployed, you can ping the deployment using
 ```python
 from mcli import ping